ethereumclassic/tweets-eth_classic/README.md

 ### Third Party Projects

 - Must be relevant to ETC.
-- **Large** projects from **established** teams that are well known to the ETC community and have been operating for at least 2 years (e.g. Binance listing ETC/TetherETC pair, Chainlink deploys to ETC, etc.) can be (re)tweeted, with disclaimers (e.g. do your own research).
+- **Large** projects from **established** teams that are well known to the ETC community and have been operating for at least 2 years (e.g. Binance listing USDT Tether tokens on the ETC blockchain, Chainlink deploys to ETC, etc.) can be (re)tweeted, with disclaimers (e.g. do your own research).

 ### Retweets

 - Retweets must follow the above rules, and/or include required disclaimer within retweet message.
 - Must not excessively retweet the same account (up to 5 per month)

+## ETCtweets

+- For tweets submitted via #ETCtweets, include "This tweet was sugested via the #ETCtweets hashtag.
+Thanks, @USER!" either in the retweet text, or a a follow up message via a thread; see [Threading](#threading).

 ### Formatting and Style